guide

 • Privacy-first configuration supports a healthy workplace culture.
 The way you protect sensitive data can significantly impact company culture.
 We recommend keeping your team informed and allowing for input on how you configure monitoring features like screenshots.

-• Employee monitoring tools should only track what’s necessary.
-Hubstaff’s mission is to offer privacy-based employee monitoring features that prioritize tangible workforce analytics data.
+• Work monitoring tools should only track what’s necessary.
+Hubstaff’s mission is to offer privacy-based productivity monitoring features that prioritize tangible workforce analytics data.
 While the tool can collect screenshots, apps and URLs, and keyboard and mouse activity, it never logs keystrokes or records video or webcam footage.

 If you’re interested in taking a privacy-first approach to monitoring, start a 14-day free trial of Hubstaff and see how your team can benefit.